23/glue/README.md

 		console.log('Info was updated', i);
 	  });

-The Glue library itself fire to different event: On initilization, it sends `glue:init` -- and every time a template has been rendered, `glue:render` is fired.
+The Glue library itself fires two different events: On initilization, it sends `glue:init` -- and every time a template has been rendered, `glue:render` is fired.

 # Liquid Templates
 Module templates are a combination of HTML and Liquid Markup.
 Liquid is a safe HTML markup language, originally [developed for Rails and Shopify](http://liquidmarkup.org/) -- but also used to customize our own [23 Video](http://help.23video.com/customer/portal/articles/586745-introduction-to-liquid).
 It makes it easy for designers to build conditional templates and to build designs using variables.